-Audio tracks and sheet music will be emailed to you as digital downloads.
+Audio tracks and sheet music (purchased separately below) will be emailed to you as digital downloads.
+Tax included.

 Shipping for physical items calculated at checkout.

 Verse 1 I cannot tell why he, whom angels worship, Should set his love upon the sons of men, Or why, as shepherd, he should seek the wand’rers, To bring them back, they know not how or when.
 But this I know, that he was born of Mary, When Bethl’hem’s manger was his only home, And that he lived at Nazareth and laboured And so the saviour, saviour of the world, is come.

 Verse 2 I cannot tell how silently he suffered, As with his peace he graced this place of tears, Or how his heart upon the cross was broken, The crown of pain to three and thirty years.
 But this I know, he heals the broken-hearted, And stays our sin, and calms our lurking fear, And lifts the burden from the heavy laden, For yet the saviour, saviour of the world, is here.

 Verse 3 I cannot tell how he will win the nations, How he will claim his earthly heritage, How satisfy the needs and aspirations Of east and west, of sinner and of sage.
 But this I know, all flesh shall see his glory, And he shall reap the harvest he has sown, And some glad day his sun will shine in splendour When he the saviour, saviour of the world, is known.